MaastrichtU-IDS/build-a-kg-example/README.md

 ## Notes

-We use the `ken:` prefix for the Knowledge Graph entities URIs (the restaurants and cuisine generated)
+We use our own `ken:` namespace for the Knowledge Graph entities URIs (the restaurants and cuisine generated)

-But we use existing concepts and properties from the [Schema.org vocabulary](https://schema.org) and the [Food Ontology](https://www.bbc.co.uk/ontologies/fo#terms_cuisine)
+But we use existing concepts and properties from the [Schema.org vocabulary](https://schema.org) and the [Food Ontology from the BBC](https://www.bbc.co.uk/ontologies/fo#terms_cuisine)